USM4/ft_transcendence/README.md

 * Use View when developing a traditional web application with HTML responses.
 * Use APIView when building APIs that need to return JSON and handle different data formats, as well  as when you need built-in support for authentication and permissions.

+**Database Relationships**

+>Many To Many
+* A user can have many friends.
+* A friend can be a friend of many users.
+>One to Many
+* Teacher and Students: One teacher can teach many students, but each student only has one main teacher.
+> One to One
+* Person and Passport: Each person has one passport, and each passport is linked to one person.

+**Foreign Key (FK):**
+>A Foreign Key creates a link between two tables.
+>It connects one table's primary key to another table, showing relationships between records.

+**Primary Key (PK):**
+>A Primary Key is a unique identifier for each row in a table.
+No two rows can have the same primary key.

+**friendships_initiated**
+* is the list of people you sent friend requests to.

+**friendships_received**
+* is the list of people who sent you friend requests.